donglisi/utils/README.md

 ### Assign ports to vnc in order
     qemu-wrapper /path/to/fedora.qcow2 -vnc

+### Set mac address
+    qemu-wrapper /path/to/fedora.qcow2 -mac 52:54:91:2c:1e:8d

-### Specify a vnc port according to qemu's rules; Use a bridged network and specify an Ethernet interface; Set mac address
+### Use a bridged network and specify an Ethernet interface
-    qemu-wrapper /path/to/fedora.qcow2 -vnc :0 -br eth0 -mac 52:54:91:2c:1e:8d
+    qemu-wrapper /path/to/fedora.qcow2 -br eth0

-### This program is fully compatible with the use of qemu
+### This is the packaging, exactly the same as qemu
-    qemu-wrapper /path/to/fedora.qcow2 -kernel /path/to/bzImage -append "root=/dev/vda1 console=ttyS0"
+    qemu-wrapper /path/to/fedora.qcow2 -vnc :0 -kernel /path/to/bzImage -append "root=/dev/vda1 console=ttyS0"
 <br/>

 ## License